Pylons/pyramid/docs/narr/urldispatch.rst

   (e.g. ``templates/views.pt``).
-If the renderer value is a single term (does not contain a dot ``.``), the specified term will be used to look up a renderer implementation, and that renderer inplementation will be used to construct a response from the view return value.
+If the renderer value is a single term (does not contain a dot ``.``), the specified term will be used to look up a renderer implementation, and that renderer implementation will be used to construct a response from the view return value.
 If the renderer term contains a dot (``.``), the specified term will be treated as a path, and the filename extension of the last element in the path will be used to look up the renderer